 Carry Trade and Flash Crash Risk

 Polish analyst @CryptoStasiak in his post on X explains in detail the mechanism that can lead to chaos.
-Japan maintained low or negative interest rates for decades, making it the ideal source of cheap capital.
-The carrying trade scheme is simple: borrow yen at low interest rates, exchange for dollars and invest in higher rate assets such as US shares, bonds or Crypto.
+Japan for decades maintained low or negative interest rateswhich made the yen an ideal source of cheap capital.
+Carry trade scheme is simple: borrow yen at low interest rate, exchange for dollars and invest in higher rate of return assets such as shares US, bonds or cryptocurrency.

 However, the era of cheap yen is coming to an end.
 Bloomberg conducted a survey among 50 economists – everyone expects a raise.
 As @CryptoStasiak writes: "The entire global financial system will have to reprogram".
 It reminds of "Black Monday" on August 5, 2024, when the unexpected increase of BOJ caused flash crash: bitcoin fell by 16% in one night and traditional markets flooded blood.